34 Things Everyone Had in Their House in the ’80s

 If you still have cassettes around and have replaced them digitally, here’s how you can repurpose those cassettes into something new.

 One glance at an old Micro Machine commercial will take you back to a time where that’s all that seemed to play on Saturday morning television.
 The shrunk-down cars and trucks first appeared on the market in 1987.
 Later they became further intwined with popular culture by appearing in Home Alone and even became a video.
 For a decade known for its excesses, the Micro Machine seemed incongruous.
-Micro Machines stopped getting produced in 2016 but you can find plenty on eBay and other sites.

 The fanny pack became en vogue toward the tail-end of the ’80s and it still exists, albeit with hipsters and maybe professional wrestlers.
 It’s hard to remember the convenience it provided or why someone felt it a necessary fashion accessory.
 Nevertheless, you can still find them at Amazon and a number of other places.
 Discover the vintage home trends that are making a comeback, too!

 Polaroid cameras date back a long way but by the 1980s nearly every home had a Polaroid camera or at least something similar.
 We advocated for people to keep a camera in their toolbox to create an inventory of their tools and valuables at home.
-Here are 10 tips for creating a home inventory.

 It’s a far different scene these days with people using their phones to capture nearly everything they do.
 Polaroid cameras are still available on the market and a view of the nostalgic can leave one longing for the days of flipping through photo albums.